Marcin Jahn | Dev Notebook

 Integration Events

 These events are the way to share information that something happens across domains or applications.
-They often include more information than the Domain Events since the receiver of the event might not be able to get these information on its own.
+They could include more information than the Domain Events since the receiver of the event might not be able to get these information on its own.
 For example, instead of just sharing the ID of some changed entity, we would also share some more defining properties, like a Name.
 It could also happen that the event handler would have to get back to the source service to ask for more details.
-We don’t really want that, especially if there’ll be a lot of events, or a lot of handlers.
+We might not want that, especially if there’ll be a lot of events, or a lot of handlers.

 Domain and Integration Events